Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupYomitanOnPC.md

 ??? question "Can I add, delete or modify a Yomitan dictionary of my choice? <small>(click here)</small>"

-    - Yes, most dictionaries should be compatible with the JPMN format
+    - Yes, most dictionaries should be compatible with the Lapis format

+    - You might need to edit on `Yomitan settings` > `Anki` > `Configure Anki card format...` > `MainDefinition` > open dropdown menu, search for the `single-glossary-YOUR-CHOICE`

+    - If you changed `MainDefinition`, you need to edit every `Yomitan Profile`

 #### Question 2: How can I use sentence card?